“Minds Matter helped me realize that neither your economic nor your social circumstances define your future.”Melisa, Class of 2016

 Each year, students are guided through valuable lessons in Academic Preparedness, Writing & Critical Thinking, Leadership, Social-Emotional Learning, and SAT Preparation.

-We have expanded to serve both Los Angeles and Orange County, and are looking forward to serving more of Southern California.
+We have an ambitious growth plan and are looking forward to serving more of Southern California.

 We’re open and inclusive